-When carrying out exclusively exempt operations, these taxpayers are required to pay Stamp Duty on the receipt at a rate of 7%.
+When carrying out operations exclusively VAT exempt, without the right to deduct, taxpayers are required to pay Stamp Duty on receipts, at a rate of 7%.
+International air transport of passengers and rental of real estate are subject to a 1% rate.

-Simplified taxation regime
+Simplified regime